What is a reorder point?

 A reorder point is the inventory level at which you should place a new order with your supplier.
 When your stock drops to this number, it is time to reorder.
 If you wait longer, you risk running out before the new shipment arrives.

 The concept is straightforward, but most businesses either guess at their reorder points or skip them entirely.
 Both approaches cost money: stockouts lose sales, and overordering ties up cash.
+A reorder point is the single number that keeps you between those two failures.

 The reorder point formula